-- There is strong senior-level VA support, and the project is a leadership imperative, - · The solution is lightweight to implement, - Resourcing is plentiful (funding or FTE), and - There is a sense of urgency.
+- There is strong senior-level VA support, and the project - The solution is lightweight to implement, - Resourcing is plentiful (funding or FTE), and - There is a sense of urgency.

 Finally, hybrid implementation combines multiple implementation approaches.
 The combination of methods makes the most sense for sustaining impact.